-If you land on your forefoot, toes, outside of your feet but away from the heel then you’re going to do well with Minimal Shoes, no need to have a chunky heel of cushioning if you’re not landing there, or Neutral Shoes as it’s unlikely you’ll need support under your arch.
-You’re a ‘forefoot’ striker and probably a nifty sprinter into the bargain!
-Go to Neutral Shoes.
+If you land on your forefoot, toes, outside of your feet but away from the heel then you’re going to do well with Minimal Running Shoes, no need to have a chunky heel of cushioning if you’re not landing there, or Neutral Running Shoes as it’s unlikely you’ll need support under your arch.
+You’re a forefoot striker and probably a nifty sprinter into the bargain!

 If you strike at the heel we’ve got more questions for you…

 Have a look at your bare feet, standing upright, just tilting you head enough to see your feet – or check in a mirror – are your arches are a bit flat to the ground?
-That further suggests you’ll benefit from support in your shoes.
+That further suggests you’ll benefit from stability in your shoes.
 Head to Support Running Shoes.

 If you’ve got particularly high or ridged arches you may belong to the rare breed of Supinators – where you put a lot of pressure down the sides of your feet and the ball of your foot barely gets a look in.
-This can result in shin splints as impact shock ricochets up your legs – a flexible, well-cushioned Neutral shoe will still be best.
+This can result in shin splints as impact shock ricochets up your legs – flexible, well-cushioned Neutral Running Shoes will still be best.

 This should give you a general idea.
 It’s only a guideline and there are exceptions to every rule, so where possible come and visit us.
 Meanwhile, if you’ve any comments or questions get typing below, I’d love to hear from you.